-There is a Strontium dexa scan connection and if you are taking strontium, the person reading your dexa scan needs to know that so they make the appropriate adjustment in reading your dexa scan.
+There is a Strontium dexa scan connection and if you are taking strontium in any form the person reading your dexa scan needs to know that so they make the appropriate adjustment in reading your dexa scan.

-Strontium dexa scan is affected in this way.
-Dexa scans are usually read based on calcium as the main components of your bones.
+Dexa scans are usually read based on calcium based results and because strontium is a denser mineral, the dexa results will be affected.
 If you have been taking strontium, it will be present in your bones.
-Since this element is heavier than calcium and it will change the results of your dexa scan.
+Since this element is heavier than calcium it will change the results of your dexa scan.
 If the person reading your test does not make adjustments for your Strontium dexa scan, they could give a false reading on how dense you bones really are.

 You do not want this.
 You want accurate reading.
-So here is my suggestion if you are taking strontium.
-Take the following Strontium dexa scan actions before you have your test.
+So here is my suggestion if you are taking strontium supplement in any form..
+Take these Strontium dexa scan actions before you have your test.

-When you go for your next dexa scan, be sure to tell the technician that youhave been taking Strontium and research has b shown that it affects the way a dexa scans should be read and interpreted - that if there is no adjustment in the interpretation, bone mineral density can be read as artificially high.
+When you go for your next dexa scan, be sure to tell the technician that you have been taking Strontium and research has shown that this supplement affects the way a dexa scans should be read/interpreted - that if there is no adjustment in the interpretation, bone mineral density can be seen as artificially high.

 Then attach these two abstracts to your information: